Judith Arnold

-Barbara Keiler (born April 7, 1953 in New York City, United States), known more widely by her pseudonym Judith Arnold, is a best-selling American author of crime fiction and over eighty-five romance novels.
+Barbara Keiler (born April 7, 1953), known by her pen name Judith Arnold, is an American author of crime fiction and over eighty-five romance novels.
 She has been writing since 1983, and has also been published under the pen names Ariel Berk and Thea Frederick.

 Biography

 Personal life

-In high school, Keiler was published in the school's creative writing magazine and edited the school newspaper.
+Keiler was born in New York City.
+In high school, she was published in the school's creative writing magazine and edited the school newspaper.
 After winning a contest in college for writing a play, Keiler decided to become a playwright.
 She graduated from Smith College in 1974 and earned an A.M. in creative writing from Brown University in 1976.
 She then spent the next ten years writing plays for production in regional theaters around the country.

-Keiler married after her husband obtained his Ph.D. in Rhode Island.
-They now have two sons and live in suburban Boston, Massachusetts.
+Keiler married after her husband obtained his Ph.D. at Brown University.
+They have two sons and live in suburban Boston, Massachusetts.

 Writing career

 After taking a year off teaching to try to write a novel, she sold a romance novel, Silent Beginnings, to Silhouette Books, in October 1983.

-Since then, Keiler has written over 85 romance novels.
-These have been published in category romance lines such as Silhouette (writing as Ariel Berk), Second Chance at Love (writing as Thea Frederick), and the Harlequin lines of Temptation, American, and Superromance, as well as single-title books published by Mira (writing as Judith Arnold).
+Since then, Keiler has written over 100 novels.
+These have been published in category romance lines such as Silhouette (writing as Ariel Berk), Second Chance at Love (writing as Thea Frederick), and the Harlequin lines of Temptation, American, and Superromance, as well as single-title books published by Mira (writing as Judith Arnold), mysteries, and general fiction.
 She is a three-time Romantic Times award-winner and has been nominated an additional four times, including for Career Achievement.
 Keiler has been a finalist for the Romance Writers of America RITA Award and the Golden Medallion Award, and was nominated for the RWA's Lifetime Achievement Award.
 She is also a past president of Novelists, Inc.